DuanXu-97/KaoYanBao_lightweight_review_platform/README.md

 ## Modules
 KaoYanBao is mainly composed of three modules:
-- Wrong Question Review
+- Wrong Practice Review

-In this module, users can record the wrong questions online, so that users can review afterwards.
-This module supports rich texts to enter wrong questions and upload pictures.
-At the same time, it supports keyword searching and subject filtering for the wrong questions.
+In this module, users can record the wrong practices online, so that users can review afterwards.
+This module supports rich texts to enter wrong practices and upload pictures.
+At the same time, it supports keyword searching and subject filtering for the wrong practices.

 - Auto Paper Construct